algofi-sas/data-viz-angular/README.md

 app.use(gzippo.staticGzip("" + __dirname + "/dist"));
 app.listen(process.env.PORT || 5000);
 ```
 As you can see, the `web.js` file loads the application from the `/dist` directory.
-In order do get this folder we should build the application using grunt:
+In order to get this folder we should build the application using grunt:

 ```sh
 $ grunt build